apache/qpid/dotnet/README.txt

   $ build-framing

+Alternatively, just switch to /Qpid.Common and run "ant" there.

+You can build from Visual Studio 2005 normally.
+Alternatively, you can build debug releases for any supported framework from the command line using Nant:

-To build .NET 2.0 executables (to bin/Release):
+To build .NET 2.0 executables (to bin/net-2.0):

-  $ build
+  $ build-dotnet20

-To build .NET 1.1 executables via MsBee (to bin/FX_1_1/Debug):
+To build .NET 1.1 executables (to bin/net-1.1):

   $ build-dotnet11

-To build for Mono on Linux (to build/mono20):
+To build for Mono on Linux (to bin/mono-2.0):

   $ build-mono